VegetarianGluten FreeKetoQuick

 Extreme close-up of buffalo chicken salad scooped generously into two bright green butter lettuce cups on a white ceramic plate, the creamy orange shredded chicken mixture showing visible pieces of ce

-Whether you're looking for a high-protein lunch, a Whole30-friendly option (just use compliant mayo and skip the feta), or a crowd-pleasing game-day dip situation, this buffalo chicken salad has you covered.
-Let's get mixing.
+Whether you need a high-protein lunch, a Whole30-friendly option (just swap in compliant mayo and skip the feta), or a crowd-pleasing game-day situation, this buffalo chicken salad does it all.
+Grab your mixing bowl.

 How It Comes Together